earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R/plot-roads-data-1.png" title="Basic ggplot of roads." alt="Basic ggplot of roads." width="90%" />

-We can color each line by type too by adding the attribute that we wish to use for categories or types to the color  = argument.
+You can color each line by type too by adding the attribute that you wish to use for categories or types to the color  = argument.

-Below we set the colors to `color = factor(RTTYP)`.
-Note that we are coercing the attribute `RTTYP` to a factor.
+Below you set the colors to `color = factor(RTTYP)`.
+Note that you are coercing the attribute `RTTYP` to a factor.
 You can think of this as temporarily grouping the data by the `RTTYP` category for plotting purposes only.
-We aren't modifying the data we are just telling `ggplot` that the data are categorical with explicit groups.
+You aren't modifying the data you are just telling `ggplot` that the data are categorical with explicit groups.

 ```r